| ↑↑ Home | ↑ Net & Web |

 and Google directory

-research concerns not just special topics but also quite specific questions.
+my web research concerns not just special topics but also quite specific

-Web directories may be useful to find broad and introductory pages on a
+questions.
+Web directories may be useful to find broad and introductory pages

-subject.
-For that purpose, I usually start from Wikipedia and follow external links, or look at Wikibooks
+on a subject.
+For that purpose, I usually start from

-material on a subject tends not to be too hard, and there are several ways of
+broad and general material on a subject tends not to be too hard, and there are

 In a way, finding something useful on the web is only part of the problem.
 Too often you realize only later that a given source may be useful, in the view of information you found elsewhere, or to supplement it.
 By then you will usually have forgotten both its URL and the exact terms you used to find it with a search engine.
 The latter matters, because often the search results depend on not just the search terms, but also their order and "+" flags.